imandel/annotate/README.md

 TODO

-- [ ] bug in timeline when dragging cursor
+- [x] bug in timeline when dragging cursor
+- [ ] UI for zooming timeline?

 *Psst — looking for a more complete solution?
 Check out [SvelteKit](https://kit.svelte.dev), the official framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.*